 When you prepare for an event, you can’t overlook the crucial detail of who will be staffing your event.
 The staff for an event affects the entire experience.
 But finding the best staff isn’t as simple as you might imagine.

-So before you hire staff for your next event, take a look at these five things to keep top of mind.
+So before you hire staff for your next event, take a look at these key things to keep top of mind.

 Disclaimer: we’re not lawyers.
 But you have to realize that when hiring people — even for just one event — you need to abide by certain rules and regulations.

 These rules and regulations vary based on all kinds of details, like your location and if you plan to work with an agency or hire individuals.
 There are so many variations in staffing that we can’t walk through them all.

 Instead, we want to get you thinking about how you might need to handle these regulations:

 - If you plan on hiring individuals, make sure you sign a contract with each person.

 - If you’re planning a destination event, get familiar with local rules and regulations that pertain to hiring event staff.

 - Consider signing a contract with an event staffing company.
 They can help you understand the regulations and rules better.